 django-filer is a file management application for django.
-It handles uploading and organizing files and imagin contrib.admin. ţes Note: upgrading from 0.8.7?
-Checkout Upgrading .
-Filer detail view: Filer picker widget: Custom model fields are provided for use in 3rd party apps as a replacement for the default FileField from djangehind the scenes a ForeignKey to the File model is used.
-30.
+It handles uploading and organizing files and images in contrib.admin.

+Filer detail view:

+Filer picker widget:

+Custom model fields are provided for use in 3rd party apps as a replacement for the default FileField from django.
+Behind the scenes a ForeignKey to the File model is used.